 The cervical spine also facilitates proper blood flow to the brain.
 This is by means of tiny loops of bone that are on these vertebrae.
 They are called vertebral foramen, and they normally provide safe passage to the head for the vertebral arteries.
 Even slight misalignments, though, can kink the supply line and lead to certain parts of the brain receiving less oxygen.
 This can have a profound effect on the function of the nervous system as a whole.

 In fact, there are several cases studies where patients who were diagnosed with fibromyalgia also turned out to have atlas misalignments.
 After receiving gentle and precise upper cervical adjustments, the fibromyalgia was completely reversed within just a few months of care.
 Therefore, we would like to introduce anyone who is suffering from fibromyalgia to upper cervical chiropractic.

 Fibromyalgia Helped by Upper Cervical Adjustments

 If you suffer from fibromyalgia, you may also have an atlas misalignment, which could be contributing to or even causing many of your symptoms.
 These misalignments can occur during trauma, such as a car accident or a sports injury, and may work under the surface for many years before symptoms arise.
-However, things like poor posture and repetitive neck strain can also lead to misalignment, so it is worth getting checked out even if you have no history of injury.
+However, things like poor posture and repetitive neck strain can also lead to misalignment.
+Therefore, it is worth assessing even if you have no history of injury.